 Many classic adventures for the tabletop roleplaying game have codes, such as I6 and DL1.
 Such a code is not part of the adventure’s title and is not italicized.
 The code is a short way to refer to an adventure and should not be used in a context where the adventure’s title has not been stated.

+Alphabetical Organization

+Unless some other logical order prevails, lists, spells, stat blocks in a bestiary, etc. should all be organized alphabetically.
+We use letter-by-letter alphabetization.
+When comparing, ignore spaces and continue comparing until you hit the first comma or parenthesis (Chicago 16.59; see also 16.61 for a more detailed example):

+fir

+Fire, Elemental Plane of

+fireball

+fire bolt

+fire elemental

+Microsoft Word Warning.
+Microsoft Word’s handy alphabetization tool (Table < Sort) sorts paragraphs word-by-word, NOT letter-by-letter!
+If using this tool, recheck the entries and tweak their order as needed to be letter-by-letter.

+When NOT to Alphabetize.
+Sometimes within a section a different order will make more logical sense, like ordering dragon stat blocks by age category.
+There should always be a clear organizing principle; consider what method will be most helpful and intuitive for users.

 Gender

 We expect gender neutrality whenever the gender of a person is unknown or irrelevant.
 We don’t assume that our readers are of a particular gender identity.